 “Just leveled up.”
 I throw him a grin.
 “Gimme a perk and some extra hit points.”

-I chuckle along.
 “I know, right?
-Elder Scrolls V was a hint from existence.”
+Elder Scrolls V was a hint from the Universe.”

 His face turns thoughtful.
 “It very well could have been.
 Existence works in mysterious ways.”

 I respond with a shrug.

 We continue walking, watching the horizon give way to Naversé.
 Half our world—the prairie on our left—is still ablaze.
 Distorted air rolls off the fire, dotting the wind with drifting sparks.
 Despite the inferno, I feel completely at ease.

 It’s all going to burn, but something will eventually grow in its place.
 Something good, hopefully.